 On April 3, 1988, Brandon Lee Graham was born.
-He is an American former professional football defensive end.
+He would later become a professional football player.

 In 1996, Crockett Vocational Tech, the school Brandon Graham attended, began participating in Michigan High School Athletic Association (MHSAA) football competitions.